Skip to contents

 keep_trials

 a boolean indicating if all random trial results. should be stored in the output object (set to FALSE to save space if your dissimilarity object is large).
+Note that it cannot be set to TRUE if optimal_tree_method = "iterative_consensus_tree"

 optimal_tree_method